-Opting for a more accessible tasting room, Behrens Family Winery maintains their primary tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
+Opting for a more accessible tasting room, for several years Behrens Family Winery maintained a tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
 The ‘little yellow house’ is open for tastings by appointment; it is located next to one of St. Helena’s most auspicious and well-known vineyards – Dr. Crane.
 This is not the first time this home has been used as a tasting space – prior occupant was Karl Lawrence Cellars.

 Despite being so close to Highway 29 this is quite a relaxing place to sit and enjoy wine either inside their tiny tasting salon or outside in their small patio area.
 The traffic from the nearby highway is not a distraction.

 Folie Douce Restaurant, Arcata